Alcohol Rehab: Things to Look For & Know

 What Staff and Support are Available and Expected?

 Treatment facilities may have a variety of different team members on hand to help someone recover from alcoholism.
 The staff might include:

 - Physical fitness trainers

 Some facilities employ staffers with degrees specific to addiction.
-According to the American Society of Addiction Medicine, people with an addiction specialist degree might be medical doctors or psychiatrists.
+People with an addiction specialist degree might be medical doctors or psychiatrists.
 They have special training on how addictions work and how they can be treated.
 Not all facilities offer staffers with this specialized knowledge.

-A study in Psychiatric Services suggests that only about 10-15 percent of people with alcoholism understand that they need to get care.
-The rest think their problems are either minor or nonexistent.
+Inpatient alcohol treatment facilities come with a wide variety of options.
+Some offer private rooms, while others provide dorm-like settings.
+Some provide private grounds for reflection and exercise, while others provide a hospital-like environment that delivers tight security and supervision.
+Some offer extensive recreation opportunities, while others do not.
+In general, most facilities encourage interaction between people enrolled for care.
+They might meet others as roommates, or they might have informal interactions at mealtimes or in support groups.
+Working with peers can deliver intense benefits, particularly for people new to the idea of recovery.
+A study in Psychiatric Services suggests that only about 10-15 percent of people with alcoholism understand that they need to get care.4 The rest think their problems are either minor or nonexistent.
 When people suffering from alcoholism meet others with the condition, they might be able to work through this denial.
 They’ll see that the disease can strike others, and it can strike people just like them.
 That could make a sense of denial begin to fade away.

 What is the Cost of Attending a Residential Alcohol Rehab?